 The two methods

-1. Simplified method (flat rate per km): Multiply your business kilometres by the CRA’s prescribed rate.
-No receipts for gas or insurance needed.
+- A per-kilometre approach (flat rate per km): Multiply your business kilometres by a prescribed per-km rate.

 Say you drove 28,000 km for business last year: